Across the board

 - establishing a whistleblower policy

-- ensuring that the procedure is implemented at the highest level
+- ensuring that the policy is implemented at the highest level

-- informing the school’s community about the procedure
+- informing the school’s community about the policy

-- providing appropriate education and training about the procedure to those involved in managing or investigating disclosures.
+- providing appropriate education and training about the policy to those involved in managing or investigating disclosures.

 Schools requiring further assistance may contact Independent Schools Victoria in the first instance.
 We will in turn refer you to our consultants where appropriate.